pip-services/pip-services-docs/content/en/python/components/count/cached_counters.md

 ### Description

-The CachedCounters class allows you to create performace counters that measure and store values in memory.
+The CachedCounters class allows you to create performace counters that measure and store those values in memory.

 Important points